hackclub/hackclub/workshops/interactive_sketch/README.md

 ![Screenshot of the starter project](https://cloud-pl3k1n9v7.vercel.app/screen_shot_2020-09-18_at_4.56.12_pm.png)

 You should see a pretty filled in `script.js` file with a comment that says `// Your code here!` on line 3.
 If you click the green button at the top that says "Run", you should see a basic HTML website that contains the skeleton of your project.
-Of course, this website doesn't do anything yet—that's what we're going to fix next!
+Of course, this website doesn't do anything yet—that's what we're doing next!

 # About all this extra code...